How to get most out of Angular JS?

 {{:: itemExpression}}

-Filters can be very useful in templates but sometimes you can come across a use case where you need to use filters inside your Javascript factory or Component or Service.
-When you do require a filter in your Javascript though, don’t panic use this to get your work done.
-Inject $filter in your JS file and use this syntax.
+Filters can be very useful in templates, but sometimes you come across a use case where you need to use filters inside your JavaScript factory, Component, or Service.

 }

-You can sometimes have two or more views in various routes that need access to some shared variable or you may have various segments which need access to a similar bit of information.
+You can sometimes have two or more views in various routes that need access to a shared variable, or you may have various segments which need access to a similar bit of information.

-In such cases, the best way to deal with sharing information between controllers is by making a shared service for this.
-See the example below.
+In such cases, the cleanest and most scalable way to deal with sharing information between controllers is by creating a shared service.
+Relying on $rootScope is an anti-pattern.
+See the example below:

 var myAngularApp = angular.module("myAngularApp");